nyxkn/godot-draw3d/README.md

 ## Usage

-Add the Draw3D node to your scene and then call any of the draw functions.
+Add the Draw3D node to your scene and then call any of the draw or shape functions.
 You can find the Draw3D node in the `Create New Node` dialog.

 There are two ways of using this library: